djvill/labbcat-server/WORKFLOW.md

 - For a purpose-(2) change:
   1. Ensure `apls` and `main` are synced with upstream
   1. `git cherry-pick` the relevant commit(s) from `apls` to `main`.
+  1. `git push origin main`
-  1. On <https://github.com/nzilbb/labbcat-server>, create a PR with the suggested change.
+  1. On <https://github.com/nzilbb/labbcat-server>, create a PR (with `origin/main` as source) for the suggested change.
-  1. (To accommodate multiple PRs at once, I might revise this implementation toward: feature branches off of `origin/main` rather than `origin/main` itself.)
+  N.B.
+Possible revision in the future: To accommodate simultaneous PRs, PR source should be a feature branch off of `origin/main` rather than `origin/main` itself.

 ## Purpose (1) complications